Wounded Knee Massacre: December 29, 1890

 At first all firing was at close range; half the Lakota men were killed or wounded before they had a chance to get off any shots.
 Some of the Lakota grabbed rifles from the piles of confiscated weapons and opened fire on the soldiers.
 With no cover, and with many of the Lakota unarmed, this lasted a few minutes at most.
 While the Lakota warriors and soldiers were shooting at close range, other soldiers used the Hotchkiss guns against the tipi camp full of women and children.
 It is believed that at least some of the soldiers were victims of friendly fire from their own Hotchkiss guns, although the exact number is uncertain.
 The Lakota women and children fled the camp, seeking shelter in a nearby ravine from the crossfire.
-The officers had lost all control of their men.
-Some of the soldiers fanned out and finished off the wounded.
+According to some accounts, the officers had lost all control of their men.
+Some of the soldiers fanned out and summarily executed wounded Lakota.
 Others leaped onto their horses and pursued the Natives (men, women, and children), in some cases for miles across the prairies.
 In less than an hour, at least 150 Lakota had been killed and 50 wounded.
 Other estimates indicate nearly 300 (Note: Derived from Nelson Miles' report of some 300 snow-covered forms during his inspection of the field three days later, Miles in a letter states: "The official reports make the number killed 90 warriors and approximately 200 women and children.") of the original 350 having been killed or wounded, with a blizzard preventing immediate search following the massacre.
 Reports indicate that the soldiers loaded 51 survivors (4 men and 47 women and children) onto wagons and took them to the Pine Ridge Reservation.
 Army casualties numbered 25 dead.
 Black Coyote died at Wounded Knee.

+I did not know then how much was ended.
+When I look back now from this high hill of my old age, I can still see the butchered women and children lying heaped and scattered all along the crooked gulch as plain as when I saw them with eyes still young.
+And I can see that something else died there in the bloody mud, and was buried in the blizzard.
+A people's dream died there.
+It was a beautiful dream.

+And I, to whom so great a vision was given in my youth, — you see me now a pitiful old man who has done nothing, for the nation's hoop is broken and scattered.
+There is no center any longer, and the sacred tree is dead.